-Data centers can be cooled in a number of ways, including via computer-room air-conditioning (CRAC) units, aisle containment, free-air cooling, in-row cooling, airflow monitoring and liquid cooling.
+(CRAC) units, aisle containment, free-air cooling, in-row cooling, airflow monitoring and liquid cooling.
 All of these cooling solutions have their benefits and disadvantages, of course; however, some options tend to nudge out the competition.

-Air-cooling systems have been popular in the past because it seems easier to install a few airconditioning units or rearrange a server room than set up a liquidcooling system.
-But air-cooling systems require specifying raised floors as well as HVAC systems to air condition the entire data center, and obstructions as minute as a sealed opening can significantly impact cooling capacity; additionally, multiple fans create noise pollution, and working in frigid temperatures is never pleasant.
+Air-cooling systems have been popular in the past because it seems easier to install a few airconditioning units or rearrange a server room than to set up a liquidcooling system.
+However, aircooling systems require specifying raised floors as well as HVAC systems to condition the entire data center, and obstructions as minute as a sealed opening can significantly impact cooling capacity.
+Additionally, multiple fans create noise pollution, and working in frigid temperatures is never pleasant.